 In this unit students are introduced to the stages of the problem-solving methodology.
-Students focus on how data can be used within software tools such as databases and spreadsheets to create data visualisations, and the use of programming languages to develop working software solutions.
-In Area of Study 1, as an introduction to data analytics, students respond to a teacher-provided analysis of requirements and designs to identify and collect data in order to present their findings as data visualisations.
-They present work that includes database, spreadsheet and data visualisations solutions.
-In Area of Study 2, students select and use a programming language to create a working software solution.
-Students prepare, document and monitor project plans and engage in all stages of the problem-solving methodology.
+Students focus on how data can be used within software tools such as databases and spreadsheets to create data visualisations, and the use of an object-oriented programming (OOP) language to develop a working software solution.

+In Area of Study 1, as an introduction to data analytics, students respond to teacher-provided solution requirements, designs and data to develop data visualisations.
+They develop a solution that includes a database, spreadsheet(s) and data visualisations.
+In Area of Study 2, students respond to solution requirements to design and develop a working software solution using an OOP language.
+They develop techniques for debugging and testing their software solution to ensure that it works as intended.

-Software tools used - students are required to study and use the following software tools in this unit: database software, spreadsheet software, data visualisation software and an appropriate programming language.
+Students are expected to study and use the following software tools as part of this unit:

+- Database software, spreadsheet software and data visualisation software - An appropriate tool for running Structured Query Language (SQL) queries - An appropriate OOP language

-- 1. Data analysis - 2.
+- 1. Database analysis - 2.
 Programming

-- 1. Interpret teacher-provided solution requirements and designs, collect and manipulate data, analyse patterns and relationships, and develop data visualisations to present findings. - 2.
-Interpret teacher-provided solution requirements to design, develop and evaluate a software solution using a programming language.
+- 1. Interpret teacher-provided solution requirements and designs, analyse data and develop data visualisations to present findings. - 2.
+Interpret teacher-provided solution requirements to design and develop a software solution using an objectoriented programming language.